PetterZiden/Auctioneer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An ongoing project showcase/test different technologies.
+An ongoing project to showcase/test different technologies.
 The current state of the project is the following:

 ```bash
 .